wtsegase411/Woofactor/README.md

 pip install fluidsynth
 ```

-If you are installing on a Windows machine go to the User Guide.pdf to find an additional installation step
+If you are installing on a Windows machine go to the User Guide.pdf to find an additional installation step.

 ## Usage